 To obtain the concentration, students are required to take at least 48 units of coursework.
 Interested students are also given the option of enrolling in international courses outside the Heinz College.

 Students interested in such courses should seek the advice and consent of the concentration director prior to enrollment.
 This faculty member can help guide students to outside courses that meet the Heinz College's standards of quality and rigor.

-Foundation Course: 90-860 Policy in a Global Economy Fall 12 units

-Additional Concentration Courses: 90-703 Gender, Politics and Policies in the US and Across the World Fall 12 units 90-763 Human Rights, Conflicts, and Development Fall 12 units 90-704 Poverty, Inequality, and Social Policies: An International Comparison Fall 12 units 90-752 Rise of the Asian Economies Fall 12 units 90-822 Critical Analysis of Policy Research Fall 6 units 94-859 International Crisis Negotiation Exercise Spring 3 units 90-745 Methods of Policy Analysis: The Future of Work Spring 12 units
+Foundation Course: 90-860 Policy in a Global Economy Fall 12 units Additional Concentration Courses: · 90-703 Gender, Politics and Policies in the US and Across the World Fall 6 units 90-704 Poverty, Inequality, and Social Policies: An International Comparison Fall 12 units 90-745 Methods of Policy Analysis: The Future of Work Spring 6, 12 units 90-752 Rise of the Asian Economies Fall 12 units 90-763 Human Rights, Conflicts, and Development Fall 6 units 90-810 Social Movements Fall 3 units 90-822 Critical Analysis of Policy Research Fall 12 units 94-859 International Crisis Negotiation Exercise Spring 3 units

-6.6 Management Concentration
+6.6 Management